Ar-Kah/Python-storage-app-for-Tenaya-shoes/README.md

 ## Adding window ##

-In the adding window the application handles comming shipments by scanning the barcode of the shoebox.
+In the adding window the application handles incomming shipments by scanning the barcode of the shoebox.
 You can test the program by taking the barecodes from the ___barcodes json file___.
-Before adding the shoes to the storage you can easily check how many shoes of each model and size have been added and the check if it maches with the shipping documents.
+Before adding the shoes to the storage you can easily check how many shoes of each model and size have been added and the check if it matches with the shipping documents.
 After saving the shoes they are added to the main storage and written to the storage.json file.

 ## sending window ##